Zuehlke/aws-cloudformation-tutorial/documentation/basic_stack/template_desc.md

 ```

 - **Keyname:** The name of the key.
 This is what we specified as "keyToSuccess".
 This key is used to connect to your EC2 instances by SSH.
-- **DBName/DBUser/DBPwd:** The name, admin and password of the MySQL Database that will be created (Siehe Abschnitt Resources).
-We will use these values in *./src/Hi/src/main/resources/application.properties*.
-This makes sure, that our application connects to the database when it is started.<br/><br/>
+- **DBName/DBUser/DBPwd:** The name, admin and password of the MySQL Database that will be created (See Resources).
+Later these values will be used in *./src/Hi/src/main/resources/application.properties* file of the Spring Boot application.
+This makes sure, that the application connects to the database when it is started.<br/><br/>

 ```json
 "Metadata" : {